Nonsmooth manifold decompositions: CS functions inducing trisections

 The singular fiber $f^{-1}\left (\frac{1}{\sqrt{2}}\right )$ is homeomorphic to the union of three 3-spheres, touching pairwise in three critical points $\left (\frac{1}{\sqrt{2}},\frac{1}{\sqrt{2}},0,0,0\right )$, $\left (\frac{1}{\sqrt{2}},0,\frac{1}{\sqrt{2}},0,0\right )$ and $\left (0,\frac{1}{\sqrt{2}},\frac{1}{\sqrt{2}},0,0\right )$.
 A regular fiber above that level is a disjoint union of three 3-spheres contained in the three regular strata, and the final critical fiber $f^{-1}(1)$ is a union of three critical points $(1,0,0,0,0)$, $(0,1,0,0,0)$ and $(0,0,1,0,0)$.
 See Figure \ref{fig1}.

-Each critical point of $f$ corresponds to the attachement of a stratified 4-dimensional handle.
-The first one is a trisected 0-handle at the critical point $\left (-\frac{1}{\sqrt{3}},-\frac{1}{\sqrt{3}},-\frac{1}{\sqrt{3}},0,0\right )$, whose boundary is a trisected 3-sphere.
+Each critical point of $f$ corresponds to the attachement of a stratified 4-dimensional handle, which gives a 4-manifold with boundary with a relative trisection.
+We start with a trisected 0-handle at the critical point $\left (-\frac{1}{\sqrt{3}},-\frac{1}{\sqrt{3}},-\frac{1}{\sqrt{3}},0,0\right )$, whose boundary is a trisected 3-sphere.
 The central link of this trisected $S^{3}$ is an unlink, along which a 2-handle is attached.
 The core of the 2-handle is a disk, lying in $M_{\{1,2,3\}}$, whose center is the second critical point $\left (\frac{1}{\sqrt{3}},\frac{1}{\sqrt{3}},\frac{1}{\sqrt{3}},0,0\right )$.
 The cocore of the 2-handle is a trisected disk.
 After the attachement of the 0-handle and the 2-handle, the boundary of the resulting manifold is homeomorphic to $S^{2}\times S^{1}$, split along three copies of $S^{2}$ by the singular strata $M_{\{i,j\}}$.
 At the critical fiber $f^{-1}\left (\frac{1}{\sqrt{2}}\right )$, a bisected $3$-handle is attached along the tubular neighborhood of each of these 2-spheres.
 After this simultaneous attachement of three 3-handles, the boundary of the resulting manifold is a disjoint union of three copies of $S^{3}$, each in their own regular stratum.
 At last, three smooth 4-handles are attached at the critical points $(1,0,0,0,0)$, $(0,1,0,0,0)$ and $(0,0,1,0,0)$.